How to Make a Budget (2025–2026 Guide)

 - Highlights your surplus (leftover money) or deficit (shortfall)

-- Breaks spending into clear categories: housing, food, transport, debt, etc.
+- Breaks spending into clear categories

-How a Budget Works (Simple Explanation)
+How a Budget Works

 - Net income: what actually hits your bank account after taxes and deductions.
+If you want to sanity-check take-home, use the Paycheck Calculator.

 - Variable essentials: groceries, utilities, gas, basic transportation.